zulip/zulip/docs/dev-env-first-time-contributors.md

 you should do that now by following [these instructions](https://help.github.com/articles/generating-an-ssh-key/).

-1. In your browser, visit [https://github.com/zulip/zulip](https://github.com/zulip/zulip)
+1. In your browser, visit <https://github.com/zulip/zulip>
    and click the `fork` button.
 You will need to be logged in to GitHub to do this.
-2. Open Terminal (macOS/Ubuntu) or Git BASH (Windows; must **run as an Administrator**)
+2. Open Terminal (macOS/Ubuntu) or Git BASH (Windows; must **run as an Administrator**).
 3. In Terminal/Git BASH, clone your fork:
 ```
 git clone git@github.com:YOURUSERNAME/zulip.git